-Under every rock, behind every tree, and crawling across the pavement in front of your home, you will find ants.
+Under every rock, behind every tree, and crawling across the pavement in front of your home, you will find ants for your Broken Arrow exterminator.
 These little guys find their way from the harshest terrains to the inside of our homes.
 So where do ants live?
 In colonies, but where those colonies are depends upon the type of ant.
 They may burrow in wood, live under a sink, or in the cracks of pavement in the yard.
-Lets explore the different habitats of ants.
+Lets explore the different habitats of ants and how your Broken Arrow exterminator can handle them.

 The odorous house ant loves to find it’s way into our homes.
 This ant gets it’s name from the coconut smell they secrete when crushed.
 These little pests love to colonize around high moisture areas, which makes pipes, bath traps, sink drains and wood damaged by termites.
 They love to eat sweet honeydew, but will also eat proteins and fats.
 Because they can eat dead insects and a variety of other foods, the odorous house ant is often found in other ants colonies, bee hives and, of course, homes.